MihaiAlexandru-Radu/IntroToGitHub/README.md

 ![SSH Key](https://www.keycdn.com/img/support/create-ssh-key.png)

+One of the best ways to use this repository is to simply clone it using a SSH key.
+You should be able to clone it in most terminals in this way by accessing the SSH link from the front page.

 ## Usage

 There isn't really any specific *usage* for this GitHub.
 I think that the **most** important thing is just to add things that you find cool.
 This can mean: